slaymuel/mizzle/README.md

 hydration shells to arbitrary metal oxide surfaces.

 ## Description:
-Hydrates metal oxides with OH_2, O_H and O. In `config.wet` the user specifies which metals to hydrate and in what ratio.
+Hydrates metal oxides with OH2 and OH.
+In `config.wet` the user specifies which metals to hydrate and in what ratio.
 Hydrating a crystal containing different metals is supported.